raganwald-deprecated/faux/README.md

 3. Misadventure, Part III: [Models and Views][piii]
 3. Misadventure, Part IV: [Class Loading][piv]

+Challenge Accepted
+---

+[Lift][l] is a framework that bills itself as "The most powerful, most secure web framework available today."
+It boasts of [Seven Things][st] that distinguish Lift from other web frameworks.

+Two of those things are [Lazy Loading][lazy_lift] and [Parallel Page Rendering][parallel_lift].
+Here's [an example application][np] that demonstrates how Faux provides both of those features.
+Another of those features is [Wiring][wiring] that manages dependencies between models and views.
+And here's [another example application][kt] that shows how Faux uses Backbone.js to do the exact same thing.

 **note**

 *Faux was conceived on August 19, 2010 as "Roweis."
 A remark by Jeremy Ashkenas that we were creating a "Faux Server API" led to its new name.*